saradaabura/pygps2/README.md

 2.6 Changed to allow processing of data with unknown patterns

-2.7 Fixed issues#2 using decimal function ¨ Use micropython-decimal-number.
+2.7 Fixed issues#2 using decimal function â†’ Use micropython-decimal-number.
 LAT and LON require conversion with str().

 2.8 Added processing to maintain compatibility between cpython and micropython